Save money on flights and foreign transactions with a travel credit card.

 Should I use my credit card to get cash in the Netherlands?

 ATMs are widely available across the country.
-If you use your credit card to make a cash withdrawal, however, you could incur cash advance fees and a high APR.
-Debit cards are more ideal for cash withdrawals as they don’t have such fees.
+However, if you use your credit card to make a cash withdrawal, you could incur cash advance fees and a high APR.
+Debit cards are more ideal for cash withdrawals as they are free of such fees.

 Do taxis in the Netherlands accept credit cards?